lwgover/Teaching/README.md

 # __Lucas's Intro to Computer Science Final Study Guide__

 ## Description
 This is a project based introduction to computer science study guide.
-The study guide will walk through important concepts like Objects, Constructors, Functions, If statements, If-else statments, Static vs. Non-Static, While loops, Arrays, For loops, ArrayLists, and basic graphics with processing.
+The study guide will walk through important concepts like objects, constructors, functions, if statements, if-else statments, static vs. non-Static, while loops, arrays, for loops, arrayLists, basic sorting algorithms and basic graphics with processing.

 If you have any questions during the course of this study guide, feel free to reach out to me at _*lucasgover@gmail.com*_.